drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/01.getting-started/docs.md

     api_key:
       type: string
       label: 'API key'
 ```

 For more information on creating schema files, see the [Drupal 8 documentation on configuration schema/metadata].

 ### Step 3: Create a payment gateway plugin
-If you are new to creating plugins, see the [Drupal 8 Plugin API documentation].
+If you are new to creating plugins, the [Drupal 8 Plugin API documentation] provides a good overview.
 Your plugin class should be located within your custom module in the `src/Plugin/Commerce/PaymentGateway` folder.
 To create your payment gateway plugin, begin by subclassing one of the payment gateway base classes:
 * For an on-site gateway, use: `Drupal\commerce_payment\Plugin\Commerce\PaymentGateway\OnsitePaymentGatewayBase`.
 * For an off-site gateway, use: `Drupal\commerce_payment\Plugin\Commerce\PaymentGateway\OffsitePaymentGatewayBase`.